 The Risks Of Running At A Loss

 Don’t forget there are costs to sustain while holding your property investment, which means you are running at a loss if properties are untenanted (many of them were in the early days of the pandemic).

 As a property investor who is breaking even or running at a loss, you are completely dependent on the price of your real estate growing to realize a return on your investment.
 One of the basic tenants of investing – in real estate, stocks or any type of investment is diversification.
 In addition to diversification, you need to have time on your side- which is why strategy is paramount.
 I talk about this concept in this post, Dear Urbaneer: Is It Better To Invest In Stocks Or Toronto Real Estate?

 Never put all your eggs in one basket.
 Again, it goes back to mitigating risk.

 This article “Risks to Avoid When Using Leverage in Real Estate” outlines mistakes that real estate investors make around leverage – including counting too heavily on price appreciation, ignoring the importance of cash flow and ending up with too high a payment, all of which erode profitability.

-Similarly, this Forbes article “The 8 Things You Need To Know To Avoid Losing Money In Real Estate” warns prospective investors on high leverage, relying too much on price appreciation, negative cash flow, not having enough in the bank on reserve to maintain the property and sustain an untenanted property and interestingly- underestimating rehab costs for a property (which we will explore below).
+Similarly, the Forbes article “The 8 Things You Need To Know To Avoid Losing Money In Real Estate” warns prospective investors about high leverage, relying too much on price appreciation, negative cash flow, not having enough in the bank on reserve to maintain the property and sustain an untenanted property and interestingly- underestimating rehab costs for a property (which we will explore below).

 Being a property investor can be very profitable, but it requires a sound strategy, a business plan, extensive due diligence and a patient timeline to weather investment cycles.